 Olympic champion and surfing legend of Hawaii

-In the course of his career he carried the Aloha Spirit out into the world and showed himself in important roles in politics, the film industry or even as a businessman.
+In the course of his career, he carried the Aloha Spirit out into the world and showed himself in important roles in politics, the film industry or even as a businessman.
 He became sheriff in Waikiki and still acts as a respected leader for the surfer boys on the beach in Waikiki.
 The city of Honolulu also does not let deceased legends be forgotten.
-In his honor, Honolulu had a bronze statue of the Hawaiian hero made, which welcomes visitors to the beach in Waikiki with open arms.
+In his honour, Honolulu had a bronze statue of the Hawaiian hero made, which welcomes visitors to the beach in Waikiki with open arms.

 Family and childhood of Duke Kahanamoku

-Duke Paoa Kahinu Mokoe Hulikohola Kahanamoku, as he was known by his full name, was born in Honolulu on Aug.
-24, 1890, and grew up in a family with a total of nine children.
+Duke Paoa Kahinu Mokoe Hulikohola Kahanamoku, as he was known by his full name, was born in Honolulu on August 24th, 1890 and he grew up in a family with a total of nine children.
 He had three sisters and five brothers.
 The family was not of noble lineage, but nevertheless enjoyed good standing among the Hawaiian people.
 Duke's mother was a religious woman, and his father worked as a policeman.
 Even as a child, the young Duke impressed with his swimming abilities.
 He explored the various underwater areas of the island and participated in competitions, which he won successfully.
 Nevertheless, he enjoyed the usual Hawaiian school education.
 As a child, he finished elementary school in Honolulu, then entered Kamehameha School, but never graduated due to the high cost.
 In order to pay bills, support his family and be able to afford little things in everyday life, he worked as a shoe polisher, newspaper vendor and ice cream vendor, among other things.
 It was not until the age of 21 that he made his breakthrough with his talent in swimming.
 All these events are part of the great career of the Hawaiian legend.

 Career of the Hawaiian hero Duke Kahanamoku

-He participated in the Stockholm Olympics, winning a gold medal in the 100-meter freestyle swim and the silver medal in the 4×200 relay.
+He participated in the Stockholm Olympics, winning a gold medal in the 100-meter freestyle swim and a silver medal in the 4×200 relay.
 Thus, the breakthrough was finally made and Hawaii had a hero to celebrate.

 During his travels, the Hawaiian pursued both of his talents and never lost sight of his passion for swimming.
 He regularly won medals at the Olympic Games, for example in Antwerp/Belgium in 1920 or in Paris/France in 1924.
 During these successes, surfing developed into an international water sport in society and became popular worldwide.
 Because of his talents in both water sports, Duke was the first personality to be inducted into the Hall of Fame for talents in both swimming and surfing.